2022-DEV1-017/DevelopmentBooks/README.md

         mvn spring-boot:run

-   Alternatively, you can move to ` ./target ` and run the app without packaging it using:
+   Alternatively, you can move to ` ./target ` and run the app if it's already packaged using:

         java -jar development-books-0.0.1-SNAPSHOT.jar